 The longer body was later that year made available throughout the range, which now encompassed over a dozen combinations of nameplates, engine sizes, transmissions and wheelbase lengths.
 But after five years in the market, a major revision, bringing forth a host of technical and stylistic revisions was being readied for a September launch.

-Since 1969, a total of 98,129 first series XJ models had been built, but given the shortages, stoppages and lack of manufacturing capacity at Browns Lane, that figure really ought to have been far higher.
+From launch, a total of 98,129 first-series XJ models were built, but given the shortages, stoppages and lack of manufacturing capacity at Browns Lane, that figure really ought to have been far higher.
 Certainly, for the first five years of the XJ6’s life, annual production only once exceeded 20,000 cars, way short, both of early projections and of the Browns Lane plant’s potential.
 In terms of missed opportunities, this was a sobering state of affairs.

 While Lyons had been in charge, Jaguar had carefully controlled volumes, the policy having been to create demand through scarcity.
 More cars than were available were habitually allocated to distributors, who then had to scrabble to deliver.
 This kept Jaguar’s production lines running despite the fact that their cars were not always in massive demand.

 Already fully subsumed within the BLMC car giant, the close of 1973 saw Jaguar entering a new era.
 Futile attempts were made by Lyons’ immediate successor to maintain continuity, but the old ways were really no longer fit for the purpose.
-Change was belatedly coming to Browns Lane, but as geopolitical storm clouds gathered, it couldn’t have come at a worse time.
+Change was at last coming to Browns Lane, but as geopolitical storm clouds gathered, the timing couldn’t have been worse.

 At the 1973 Frankfurt motor show, Jaguar displayed the facelifted Series II XJ series, billed in the launch material as “the logical evolution of British Leyland’s most coveted car.”
 External revisions were largely confined to the nose treatment which lent the car a fresher appearance.
 The revisions were made partly with one eye to the XJ’s duration in the marketplace, but mostly in accordance with increasingly stringent US regulations.